ByteDance

 For 21:9 ultra-widescreen clips, describe horizontal camera motion ("slow pan left to right," "dolly tracking along the horizon") — vertical motion in ultra-wide format looks unnatural because there isn't enough vertical space.

-Seedance 2.0 is the best value model for image animation when dramatic motion is the goal.
-Fast tier (50 credits/5s) is the cheapest animation on Martini — ideal for testing.
-Standard tier (100 credits/5s) delivers publishable quality.
-Pro tier (flat 25 credits/5s) offers the best detail for the price.
+Seedance 2.0 is a strong image-animation model when dramatic motion is the goal.
+Fast tier is the quickest way to test motion direction inside the Seedance family.
+Standard tier delivers publishable quality.
+Seedance 2 Pro offers the highest detail in this lineup.
 The trade-off with Kling 3.0: Seedance produces more dramatic, exaggerated motion (great for illustrations, anime, action scenes), while Kling Pro produces more natural, subtle motion (essential for human faces and realistic photography).
 For camera-driven animation without subject motion, Ray 2 produces more cinematic results.
 The three-model toolkit: Seedance for dramatic action, Kling for human motion, Ray 2 for camera work.

 Connect Seedance 2.0 with other AI models on Martini's infinite canvas.
 No GPU required — start free.